• Home

 This is a very important step for winding the bobbin in older models of sewing machines.
 In these models, you must unlock the know inside the handwheel and release it so that you can turn the wheel for the initial winding of the bobbin.

-If you feel it is hard to turn the handwheel when winding the bobbin, it could because you have not unlocked the inner knob.
+If you feel it is hard to turn the handwheel when winding the bobbin, it could be because you have not unlocked the inner knob.
 Once you unlock it will become easy.
 The reason for this is to prevent the needle from moving when there is no fabric to be sewn.
 Hold the handwheel and turn the knob to release it.

 How To Prevent Damage To The Sewing Machine